mrahmed/cs410/Readme.md

 ### Applying LDA Model and Visualize the Topics

 `applyLDAviz` function is used to apply the LDA model to the data and visualize the topics.
 We generated 40 models with topic numbers ranging from **10** to **49**.
 All the results are visualized and saved in the `models` folder.
 We have added an iframe slider to make it more convenient for users to explore the different models.
 Use `models\quranTopicModelSlider.html` to explore the models.
-Drag the slide to navigate through the models.

 ![screenshot of the iframe slider](https://github.com/mrahmed/cs410/blob/master/iframeSlider.PNG)